OnionIoT/Onion-Docs/Omega2/Projects/oled/qr-code-generator.md

 * Converts the QR code matrix into data that can be displayed on the OLED
 * Displays the resulting image on the OLED display
 	* Performs display initialization
-	* Inverts the display colours
+	* Inverts the display colors
 	* Displays the generated image file

 An additional feature was added for easier scanning: if the QR code is small (less than half the height of the OLED display), the image will be doubled in size so that each QR code pixel shows up as four pixels on the OLED display.